My Opinionated Git Conventions

 Merging

-- Do not EVER merge the base branch into your feature branch.
+- Do not EVER merge a branch into feature branches.
 This is the hardest common mistake to recover from.

 - Do not merge